Production Planning and Scheduling

 Katana assigns the most logical tasks for your team to do to create harmony on your shop floor.

 There is no idle time in a Smart Workshop.
-You can plan your whole process in the most efficient way possible.
+You can plan your whole manufacturing production schedule in the most efficient way possible.

 As your team completes their tasks, they can check it off the list.
 The screen below shows several completed tasks, clearly identified by the green check box.